Djninja926/Monte-Carlo-Localization-for-Vex-Robotics/README.md

             ```

         - Where:
-            - `Deviation` is the difference between predicted and actual measurement.
+            - `Deviation` is the difference between the predicted and actual measurement.
             - `inv_varience` is the inverse of twice the variance (With a standard deviation of 2 inches).
             - `inv_base` is the normalization factor.
 6. **Update Total Weight Sum and Assign Weights to Particles**